 “Having a career is important to me, and I knew I had specific knowledge gaps in business,” she said.
 “For example, I'd been in enough situations where my boss asks me to look at a company's financials to deliver a brief, where more formal training would be helpful.”
 A former professor suggested Rice Business, because she wouldn’t have to leave the workforce to advance through higher level skills and a new network.
 In fact, Maffitt said, her Rice Business professional cohort has been one of the program’s most distinctive benefits, thanks to her classmates’ life and work experience.

 “The world is changing more quickly than ever,” Maffitt said.
 “What made me successful 10 years ago will not necessarily make me successful 10 years from now.
 I firmly believe having robust and strong professional skill-sets are necessary to adapting to change and having more professional choices.”

-For first-generation Americans, women and underrepresented minorities, the selection of tuition options is excellent, said Lina Bell, Rice Business director of diversity and inclusion.
+For first-generation Americans, women and underrepresented minorities, the selection of tuition options is excellent, said Lina Bell, Rice Business executive director of diversity and inclusion.
 “Rice Business is not out of people’s reach financially.
 If you are a competitive applicant who meets the Rice Business criteria, it is likely that it will be financially possible for you,” she said.
 “We trade on potential.
 So if you have the leadership, the academic chops and leadership potential — there is funding available.”

 Some of this funding, Bell said, comes in partnership with national groups promoting diverse student bodies: Among these are the National Black MBA Association, Prospanica, The Forte Foundation, and The Consortium.